 As we age, planning for the future becomes increasingly important.
 The tangled web of rules surrounding social security eligibility, inheritance and estate planning, healthcare concerns, and financial concerns can be overwhelming.
 That’s why it’s advantageous to work with a legal professional with extensive knowledge of issues that are important to older adults and their families.

-Elder law attorneys offer a unique perspective on a variety of areas pertinent to the well-being of older adults, from estate planning, drafting advance directives, and navigating long-term care options, to ensuring appropriate guardianship proceedings.
+Elder law attorneys offer a unique perspective on a variety of areas pertinent to the well-being of older adults, from estate planning, drafting advance directives, and exploring long-term care options, to ensuring appropriate guardianship proceedings.

 A seasoned elder law attorney can help create a holistic strategy that addresses not only immediate legal needs like establishing durable powers of attorney or setting up a special needs trust but also anticipates future concerns, such as Alzheimer’s disease or diminished capacity.